UMBInal/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-A collection of popular ML algorithms built from scratch, without using pre-built libraries.
+A collection of popular ML algorithms built from scratch, without using pre-built libraries (except for numpy, for array manipulation).